rshariffdeen/FixMorph/README.md

 config_command_c:skip
 ```

-Once a configuration file has been set up as above, the following command will run FixMorph to adapt the patch from the mainline version to target version.
+Once a configuration file has been set up as above, the following command will run FixMorph to adapt the patch from the mainline version to the target version.

 ```bash